Brass Check Valve For Well Pump

 Ductile Iron:

-Rather than bronze check walls, ductile Iron check valves are a good and durable choice.
-These valves are a superb choice for deep wells that use many check valves in the piping.
+Ductile iron check valves are better and more durable than bronze check valves.
+They are a superb choice for deep wells that use many check valves in the piping.

 Stainless steel: